About the course

 We are delighted to be working with our accrediting university partner, Liverpool John Moores University who support our aims of working creatively and flexibly with you, to provide the highest quality training.

-88% of our trainees were graded as outstanding at the end of their training in 2018.
+95% of our trainees were graded good or outstanding at the end of their training in 2019.

-90% were employed in schools before the end of their training year.
+93% of trainees were in employment before the end of their training year.

 Our vision is to ensure that you are prepared for the challenges of the classroom and well-equipped to benefit students in the schools in which you will train.
 We will work collaboratively and proactively with you to achieve high quality teaching and learning.

 You will train in your Home School four days per week and attend our training centre at Turton School (Bolton) on one day for lectures delivered by LJMU staff, followed by workshops and subject knowledge development sessions.
 You will explore subject pedagogy with subject specialists working as leaders of learning in schools across our primary and secondary partnership.